jfranse/bookflow_example/README.md

 The `iris_with_utils` notebook requires the bookflow utilities package, which can be found [here](https://github.com/jfranse/bookflow_utils).

-To build the book run `jupyter-book build iris_book` from the repository root, or use the shortcut `make book` as defined in the Makefile.
+To build the book run `jupyter-book build iris_book/` from the repository root, or use the shortcut `make book` as defined in the Makefile.
 The produced book can be found in the directory `_build/html`.